Executive dysfunction after brain injury

 - Feeling tired and frustrated

 It is important for family members, carers and friends to access support for their practical and emotional needs.
-Input from the rehabilitation team can help and some people find peer support groups for carers useful.
-Headway's Groups and Branches offer valuable support for both survivors and family members.
+Input from a rehabilitation team can help, and some people find peer support groups for carers useful.
+Headway's groups and branches offer valuable support for both survivors and family members.
 It is also important to see a GP, who will be able to refer to local counselling and therapy services where they are available.

-For further information see the Headway booklet Caring for someone with a brain injury, which can be obtained free-of-charge from the Headway helpline.
-The helpline can also provide support and refer to local Groups and Branches.
+For further information see the Headway booklet Caring for someone with a brain injury, which can be obtained free-of-charge from the Headway helpline, or visit the 'Caring' section for more information.
+The helpline can also provide support and refer to local groups and branches.

 The frontal lobes are commonly affected by acquired brain injury.
 Damage to the frontal lobes is likely to cause symptoms which are collectively termed executive dysfunction.